sfc-aqua/quisp/doc/Dur-Briegel_Example_RuleSets.md

 Hoo, boy, writing this up will be fun...

-# Open Issues #
+## Open Issues ##

-1. Shigeya would prefer to use a callback specified in the SendMsg, rather than a separate line in the Action clause.
+1. It has been suggested that it might be better to use a callback specified in the SendMsg, rather than a separate line in the Action clause.